'Ride It! 2020’ for PKD Research

 The last fuel stop of the ride was just after 0700 / 7 am.
 With 90 miles left to go and still feeing fresh I sent a text to a neighbour asking if they were on for the usual Sunday morning breakfast ride.
 Two hours later and after some single carriageway roads were used as there was still plenty of time in hand to compete the trip at the new M1 Junction 16 services the ride was complete, taking a total of 16½ hours and covering 1024 miles at an average speed of 62 mph-not bad on a sip of water, one coffee and a cereal bar.
 The sandwich and banana were eaten later.

 From the finish point it was a 14 mile ride home to swap to one of his other bikes and go out again for breakfast-with Carl's wife Rachael making it clear what she thought of my level of sanity with a shake of the head and a roll of the eyes when she heard what he had done.
 Fitting some cameras to Carl's bike allowed for some 'filler' filming to be done of my bike for the ride video.

 I had always wanted to try the 1000 mile challenge and to do it for a good cause makes it all the more rewarding.
 Bikers raise a lot of money for charity with events large and small and rarely pass a collection tin without popping a donation in.
 My riding and non-riding friends all gave generously to a charity that researches treatments for PKD and helps those with the condition.

 My friend with the polycystic kidney disease is battling on with support from the charity.”

 Thank you so, so much to David for his absolutely incredible support in taking on this amazing challenge for Team PKD.
-To date he has raised £1,346.11 and we are truly are so grateful for his dedication to raise vital funds and awareness, and are so honoured to have him support PKD Charity.
+We are truly are so grateful for his dedication to raise vital funds and awareness, and are so honoured to have him support PKD Charity.